pedestal/pedestal/app/docs/design-spec.md

 When a widget is created it will need to register itself with the router.
 When a widget is destroyed, it will need to unregister.

+The router can also be used to allow messages to be send back to the info model.
+This allows for recursive updates which do not have to occur at the same time as the transaction that caused them.

+### Flow

+If the info model has calculated dependencies then a the following sequence of events may occur.

+1. The info model takes a transform message from the incoming transform channel
+2. It applies the transform and creates the inform message which describes the changes.
+3. This inform message is put on the inform channel which goes out to the Info->Info dispatch map.
+4. The Info->Info dispatch map takes the inform message off of the inform channel and finds a function to generate transforms.
+Any generated transforms are put on the outgoing transform channel.
+5. The transform is received from the transform channel and applied to the model.
+6. Steps 3 through 5 are repeated until step 4 produces no new
+transforms.
+7. All changes to the info model are put into one transform message and sent to on the outbound inform channel.

 ### Comments